-The core of L&LB technology is to perform controlled LB deposition where Langmuir films are transferred to solid surfaces with preserved density, thickness and homogeneity of the sample.
-The capability is especially important when working with nanoparticles that are traditionally difficult to deposit on a controlled manner.
+The core of L and LB technology is in performing controlled LB deposition where Langmuir films are transferred to solid surfaces with preserved density, thickness and homogeneity of the sample.
+The capability is especially important when working with nanoparticles that are traditionally difficult to deposit in a controlled manner.

-This allows not only a great control over the coated layer properties but also the assembly of organized multilayer structures with varying layer compositions.
+This allows not only considerable control of the coated layer properties but also the assembly of organized multilayer structures with varying layer compositions.
 Compared to other organic thin film deposition techniques, LB is less limited by the molecular structure of the functional molecule and is often the only technique that can be used for bottom-up assembly.

-LB deposition is most often carried out in the ‘solid’ phase where surface pressure is high enough to ensure sufficient cohesion in the monolayer.
-This means that attraction between the molecules in the monolayer is sufficient to prevent the monolayer from falling apart during transfer to the solid substrate and ensures the build up of homogeneous multilayers.
+LB deposition is most often carried out in the "solid" phase where surface pressure is high enough to ensure sufficient cohesion in the monolayer.
+This means that attraction between the molecules in the monolayer is sufficient to prevent the monolayer from falling apart during transfer to the solid substrate and ensures the buildup of homogeneous multilayers.
 Recently evidence has been presented that suggest a perfect deposition area is at the liquid-condensed section just before entering the solids phase.
-This well enable a better mobility of the Langmuir layer to be able to coat the substrate.
+This will enable a better mobility of the Langmuir layer in coating the substrate.

 The surface pressure that gives the best results depends on the nature of the monolayer and is usually established empirically.
 Generally, amphiphiles can seldom be successfully deposited at surface pressures lower than 10 mN/m, and at surface pressures above 40 mN/m collapse and film rigidity often pose problems.
 When the solid substrate is hydrophilic (glass, SiO2 etc.) the first layer is deposited by raising the solid substrate from the sub-phase through the monolayer, whereas if the solid substrate is hydrophobic (HOPG, silanized SiO2 etc.) the first layer is deposited by lowering the substrate into the sub-phase through the monolayer.